 This is done primarily through internal and external presentations and e-learning training modules.
-During the year, training included diversity and inclusion, Consumer Duty, the green mortgage market and various sessions provided through the BSA.
-All directors also undertook e-learning training modules on the senior managers and certification regime, treating customers fairly and information security.
+During the year, training included Consumer Duty, the green mortgage market and retrofit finance, and various sessions provided through the BSA.
+All directors also undertook e-learning training modules on the senior managers and certification regime and information security.
 Directors also participate in external courses and conferences where relevant.